matuszeman/bb-dic/README.md

 class AsyncService {
   async asyncInit() {
-    // some async await calls to get this instance intialized (or promise can be used too!)
+    // some async await calls (or promise can be used too!)
   }

   showOff() {